List of Digimon Adventure characters: Partner Digimon

-A Holy Knight Digimon that is the DNA Digivolved state of WarGreymon and MetalGarurumon, holding the "Garuru Cannon" on his right arm while his left WarGreymon hand conceals the "Grey Sword", while his left arm also has the "Brave Shield Omega".
+A Holy Knight Digimon that is the DNA Digivolved state of WarGreymon and MetalGarurumon, holding the "Garuru Cannon" on his MetalGarurumon-like right hand while his left WarGreymon-like hand conceals the "Grey Sword", while his left arm also has the "Brave Shield Omega".
 Omnimon first appeared in Digimon Adventure: Our War Game! to battle Diaboromon, thanks to the power given from all who were watching their fight through the Internet.